Skip to main content

 The Graduate School (GS) encompasses all graduate programs at the University of Maryland, making it one of the largest graduate education enterprises in the country.
 The GS provides visionary and strategic leadership for graduate education through the Office of the Dean and the Graduate Council and in collaboration with the university’s 12 schools and colleges and other campus units.

-Office of Graduate Diversity and Inclusion (OGDI)
+Office of Graduate Recruitment and Community (OGRC)

-OGDI develops and implements diversity initiatives in graduate education and partners with diversity, equity, and inclusion units across campus to "build communities of support and success."
+OGRC develops and implements diversity initiatives in graduate education and partners with diversity, equity, and inclusion units across campus to "build communities of support and success."

 University Libraries